 Project websites are important tools for people who cannot attend meetings.
-Members of the public can review presentations and meeting summaries and provide comments through emails and letters to the MPO staff.
-People who cannot attend meetings may also review information on the website and submit comments to the MPO.
+Members of the public can review presentations and meeting summaries and provide comments through emails

 Meeting Notice Content and Distribution

 The MPO announces all meetings, public hearings, open houses, workshops, and public comment periods through press releases, email, mailings, and/or the distribution of informational meeting flyers as well as placing meeting information on the MPO website and posting on the Cape Cod Commission and County bulletin boards as may be required by the Massachusetts open meeting law.
 Notices are published in local English newspapers, and if the project has an impact on low income or minority populations, an effort is made to place notices in media that serves local, minority and non-English speaking communities in regions across the Commonwealth.
 Meeting notices will include information about getting to a meeting location using public transportation, when transit is available.
 The MPO notices also let people know they can request foreign language assistance, and that sign-language interpreters and other accommodations are available on request for people with disabilities (with timely notification).